iobroker-community-adapters/xs1/README.md

 * Einen blinden (aber nicht virtuellen) Aktuator mit dem Namen 'Watchdog' erstellen.

 ## Changelog
+### 1.0.1
+* Added more sensors.
+All unknown types will use 'value' role.
+This can lead to problems if actual type is a boolean, but should work otherwise.
+As a result all sensors should be listed now.

 ### 1.0.0
 * Update accepted device list and test for node v 8
 * Tarvis updated to test right repository